Who is the richest Kardashian and how much do they earn?

 As per Celebrity Net Worth, Kendall’s net worth stands at USD 45 million, as on 16 November 2022.
 The supermodel and bona fide fashionista was named the highest-paid model for the second time by Forbes in 2018, when she pocketed USD 22.5 million through contracts with high-end luxury brands like Marc Jacobs, Givenchy and Karl Lagerfeld.
 In fact, some of Kendall Jenner’s highest-paid deals came from Estée Lauder, Adidas and Calvin Klein.

-She may not be among the top wealthiest Kardashians, but her stint in the family reality show, collaborations with Kylie for her cosmetics brand and Kendall’s own tequila brand named 818, which she founded in 2021, all contribute to her enormous wealth.
+She may not be the richest in the Kardashian clan, but her stint in the family reality show, collaborations with Kylie for her cosmetics brand and Kendall’s own tequila brand 818, which she founded in 2021, all contribute to her enormous wealth.

 If these aren’t enough, some of her assets and other investments will surely raise your eyebrows.
 She reportedly owns a fleet of luxury cars, including Bentley Continental GT, Ferrari Roma, Rolls-Royce Ghost, Audi RS Q8, Range Rover Autobiography and Mercedes-Benz G-Class; three luxury yachts and 10 prime real estate properties.